lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Fragmentation rule

 A Fragmentation rule is composed of entries describing the protocol behavior.
 Some on them are numerical entries, others are identifiers defined in {{frag_types}}.

-The data model defines some relations between the entries:

-* direction must be either up or down (not bidirectional).
-* W size is only needed for Ack Always and Ack on Error modes.
+The definition of a Fragmentation rule is divided into three sub-parts:

+* parameters such as the the fragmnetation-mode, the l2-word-size and the direction.
+Since Fragmentation rules are always defined for a specific direction, the value must be must be either di-up or di-down (bi-bidirectional is not allowed).
+* parameters defining the Fragmentation header format (dtag-size, w-size, fcn-size and rcs-algorithm).
+* Protocol parameters for timers (inactivity-timer, retransmission-timer) or behavior (maximum-packet-size, max-interleaved-frames, max-ack-requests).
+If these parameters are specific to a single fragmentation mode, they are regrouped in a choice structure dedicated to that Fragmentation mode.
+If some parameters can be find in several modes, typically ACK-Always and ACK-on-Error.
+They are defined in a common part and a when statement indicates which modes are allowed.

 ~~~~~~